-Coronavirus: 45,576 new cases, 585 deaths reported in India; tally nears 90 lakh
+Coronavirus: 45,576 new cases, 585 deaths reported in India; Tally nears 90 lakh

 New Delhi, Nov 19: India's COVID-19 caseload rose to 89.58 lakh with fresh 45,576 infections, while the number of people who have recuperated from the disease surged to over 83.83 lakh pushing the national recovery rate to 93.58 per cent, according to data updated by the Union Health Ministry on Thursday.